SeldonIO/seldon-core/docs-gb/kubernetes/autoscaling.md

 For more details on HPA check this [Kubernetes walk-through](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).

 {% hint style="info" %}
-Autoscaling of inference servers via `seldon-scheduler` is under consideration for the roadmap.
+**Note**: Autoscaling of inference servers via `seldon-scheduler` is under consideration for the roadmap.
 This allow for more fine grained interactions with model autoscaling.
 {% endhint %}

 Autoscaling both Models and Servers using HPA and custom metrics is possible for the special